-In today’s iLounge Deal we’re giving away an Apple Watch!
-One lucky entrant will receive a regular edition Apple Watch when the product is released early next year.
+Today in iLounge Deals we’re giving away a pair of wireless Studio Beats Headphones.
 To enter, simply submit your e-mail address on the giveaway page to sign up for our iLounge Deals, and you can even gain additional entries by sharing on Twitter and Facebook – the more your friends and followers enter, the more entries you receive.
-The winner will be chosen in a random drawing on Februrary 17, 2015.
+The winner will be chosen in a random drawing on Februrary 25, 2015.
 Good luck!

 A new report from The New York Times reveals that the Chinese Government is implementing new regulations that will require technology companies to comply with a stringent set of security disclosures and procedures in order to sell equipment to Chinese banks.
 The new rules are laid out in a 22-page document and are only the first in a new set of policies from the Chinese government which intend to strengthen cybersecurity in key Chinese industries.
 Requirements under the new terms would include turning over proprietary source code for operating systems and firmware, submitting to invasive audits, and including back doors in hardware and software that would allow the Chinese government to gain access to data stored on or transmitted from electronic devices.
 Apple, for example, would be required to redesign the encryption system used on the iPhone to protect user data in order to provide keys that would allow the Chinese government to decrypt such data.
 It was revealed last week that Apple agreed to allow the Chinese government to conduct “security inspections” on its products, although it is unclear if this is directly related to the new regulations.